globocom/oauth2u/README.md

 5. Send a pull request

-6. Your commits must have tests, we have 100% coverage, so any code without tests is not welcome :)
+6. Your commits must have tests, we have 100% coverage, so any code without tests is not welcome :).
-   If your modifications change API or adds a new feature, must update the documentation.
+   If your changes modifies API or adds a new feature, you must update the docs too